 Beate – or Bea as she’s also known – runs the fundraising agency b.bold out of Oslo, Norway.
 She specialises in digital fundraising: non-profit web design, content strategy and social media.
 Before starting her own company, Beate headed digital fundraising at the Norwegian Cancer Society for six years.
 This is where she discovered that her big passion in life is a well-designed donation form.

 Bernard serves as the director of the Management Centre (=mc), a management consultancy working worldwide for ethical organisations.
-He has written four award-winning books on innovation, influence and strategy, including the first fundraising book to be published in China.
+He has written numerous award-winning books on innovation, influence and strategy, including the first fundraising book to be published in China.
 His new book on behavioural economics in social change was published in March 2018.
 His areas of expertise include strategic thinking, change leadership, innovation and organizational transformation.
 Bernard has created global strategies for the International Federation of Red Cross and Red Crescent, MSF and UNICEF International.
 He’s recently been raising money for a range of causes including repairs to the Eiffel Tower, a museum for the world’s largest dinosaur in Patagonia and a scientific base to study the last 800 great apes in Africa.

 Bethan is a fundraising and supporter engagement consultant with over 15 years’ experience delivering fundraising strategies for the UK’s biggest charities, including Cancer Research UK, NSPCC and Marie Curie.
 Now heading up Stratcom UK, she specialises in direct dialogue, one-to-one, and relationship fundraising.
 Bethan has presented sessions at regional, national and international conferences and is a charity sector expert with press articles published in The Guardian, Charities Management, Civil Society, UK Fundraising and Sofii.